mercedes-benz/score/docs/platform_management_plan/safety_management.rst

 Eclipse definition is more about the process maturity for the whole project, if we are in Mature Phase, we latest will have the project lifecycle as defined in our process description.
 Nevertheless, Safety Development and even Safety Case release is independent from Mature and Incubation Phase as the completeness and appropriateness of the platform process and artifacts is determined by Safety Audit and not be Eclipse project reviews.
+The S-CORE project implements a reduced ISO 26262 safety lifecycle, covering only those phases relevant to software SEooC development.
+All omitted phases (e.g., HARA, system/hardware development, calibration, proven-in-use) are justified and documented in the Tailoring section.
+All safety activities, planning, and evidence generation are tracked via the Platform Safety Plan, Module Safety Plans, and associated GitHub Issues.
+This approach ensures compliance with ISO 26262 for software SEooC, while avoiding unnecessary activities not applicable to the S-CORE context.

 Functional Safety Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^